Lemon Blueberry Sourdough with Cream Cheese Swirls

 Why It Works

 This recipe balances the wild yeast fermentation of sourdough with the tenderness of an enriched dough.
 The acidity from the fresh lemon juice and sourdough starter tenderizes the gluten, resulting in a crumb that is soft rather than tough.
-The sugar and honey feed the yeast for a robust rise while adding a subtle sweetness that complements the tart berries.
+Through years of professional baking, I’ve found that the sugar and honey combination not only feeds the yeast for a robust rise but creates the ideal sweetness level to complement the tart berries.

-Visually, the key is the folding technique.
+Visually, the key is my signature folding technique.
 By gently folding the blueberries and cream cheese chunks into the dough during the final shaping rather than mixing them vigorously at the start, you maintain distinct pockets of cheese and fruit, as shown in the sliced wedges.
+This method, which I developed after countless test batches, prevents the berries from breaking down and bleeding into the dough prematurely.

 Storage